krsnvijay/face-mask-detector-cnn/README.md

 - Each cell is annotated with description of what the cell does
 - For subsequent runs don't run the cell `Loading the dataset` as all the images would have been downloaded in your first run.

+### Alt.
+Method:
+- Use Anaconda Navigator, use the root environment.
+- Click _Open with Jupyter Notebook_
+- Navigate to `face_mask_detector_cnn.ipynb` and run the cells as mentioned below.

 ## Training the model

 > Note: Make sure to run the previous cells before running this

-- Run the cell with description as `Training the model` and containing the function `train_model`
+- Run the cell with description as `Run the k-fold training and evaluation`.

-## Testing and evaluating the model
+## Testing the model

 > Note: Make sure to run the previous cells before running this

-- Run the cell with description as `Evaluate the model` and containing the function `evaluate_model`
+- Run the cell with description as `Predict the category of an image taken from a test dataset`.